Mark Hoppus: Personal life

-In 2011, Hoppus and his family relocated to the Mayfair area of London, as Blink-182 were in the process of completing their sixth album, Neighborhoods.
-They remained in London until 2014, when they moved to Beverly Hills, California.
-As a resident of London, he enjoyed jogging in the city's parks and became a fan of Chelsea F.C.
-Hoppus is also a fan of the Los Angeles Rams.
+In 2011, Hoppus and his family relocated to the Mayfair area of London, England, as they wanted Jack to "grow up with a wide view of the world."
+They remained in London until 2014, when they moved back to the US and have since settled in Beverly Hills, California.
+During his time in London, he enjoyed jogging in the city's parks and became a supporter of Premier League football club Chelsea F.C.
+Hoppus is also a devout supporter of the NFL's Los Angeles Rams.

+Hoppus is a supporter of Children's Hospital Los Angeles (CHLA); his wife, Skye, is a CHLA Foundation Trustee and the Chair of CHLA's Child Life Council, and has actively volunteered at the hospital since 2015.

+Hoppus is a longtime admirer of graffiti and street art.
+He was the owner of Crude Oil (Vettriano), a 2005 painting by Banksy that was put up for auction in March 2025; it sold for $5.4 million, with proceeds being split between Hoppus (who plans to use it to buy art from up-and-coming artists), Children’s Hospital Los Angeles, Cedars Sinai Hematology Oncology Research, and the California Fire Foundation in the wake of the state's wildfires.

 Health issues

 On June 23, 2021, Hoppus revealed that he was undergoing treatment for cancer after accidentally sharing a picture of himself undergoing chemotherapy treatment to his public Instagram Story.
 On July 11, he said that he was experiencing stage 4 diffuse large B-cell lymphoma.
-On September 29, Hoppus announced that he was declared cancer-free, and that he would be screened every 6 months in case the cancer returned.
+On September 29 of the same year, Hoppus announced that he was declared cancer-free, but would continue to be screened every 6 months in case the cancer returns.